-- 1. Evaluation of testing kits using positive/negative controls must be done regularly: - When the kits are first received before any kits are used (sometimes referred to as validating the kits) - If a temperature reading is recorded outside the 2-30°C range - Monthly on existing kits or after every 125 tests completed (not more than once a week for highvolume sites)
+- 1. Evaluation of testing kits using positive/negative controls must be done regularly: - When the kits are first received before any kits are used (sometimes referred to as validating the kits)

+- If a temperature reading is recorded outside the 2-30°C range - Monthly on existing kits

-For more about using positive/negative quality controls see http://hivtestingontario.ca/poc/controls/
+For more about using positive/negative quality controls see the Quality Assurance training module.

-- 2. Proficiency Testing All testing staff should participate in the regularly scheduled proficiency testing, using the blinded panels from IQMH.
-See http://hivtestingontario.ca/poc/proficiency/. - 3.
+- Proficiency Testing All testing staff should participate in the regularly scheduled proficiency testing, using the HIV positive and negative concealed panels from IQMH.
+See QA training module for more information. - 3.
 Monthly reporting is an opportunity to review testing outcomes at your site, to compare POC results with parallel results reported from standard testing, and to update kit usage on the HIV POC Inventory Management portal.
-More detail is provided at http://hivtestingontario.ca/poc/monthly/.
+More detail is provided in the QA training module.